ltonetwork/documentation/getting-started/tutorial/under-one-condition.md

   Background:
     Given a chain is created by "Joe"
-    Given "Joe" creates the "main" process using the "handshake" scenario And   "Joe" is the "initiator" actor of the "main" process And   "Jane" is the "recipient" actor of the "main" process
+    Given "Joe" creates the "main" process using the "condition" scenario And   "Joe" is the "initiator" actor of the "main" process And   "Jane" is the "recipient" actor of the "main" process